Avnii16/Avnii16/README.md

-- 👋 Hi, I’m @Lmfao-fa
+- 👋 Hi, I’m Avni
-- 👀 I’m interested in ...
+- 👀 I’m interested in Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Figma
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Designs
-- 📫 How to reach me ...

 <!---
 Lmfao-fa/Lmfao-fa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.